 Useful to know

 AH Art Hotel Palma doesn’t have a restaurant but serves a buffet breakfast in a pleasant breakfast room (or on the narrow rear terrace in fine weather).
-Palma has a wealth of eateries and, of course, you have a voucher for a glass of Mallorcan wine and two tapas at nearby Mari-lin.
+Palma has a wealth of eateries within a short walking distance, including Marc Fosh, Fera Palma, Adrián Quetglas, El Camino (excellent tapas), and Bi-Bap.

 ©Jan Edwards 2017